reidstidolph/128t-wireguard/README.md

 ```

 #### 2- Create keys and peer config files
 Wireguard has a lot of flexibility in the ways in which it can be configured.
 For more information see https://www.wireguard.com/quickstart/ and `man wg`.
-For this we'll set up a conf and key files containing requisite configuration of and keys for the 128T Wireguard, and it's peers (`my-laptop` and `my-mobile`).
+For this we'll set up a conf and key files containing requisite configuration of and keys for the 128T Wireguard, and its peers (`my-laptop` and `my-mobile`).
 ```
 sudo mkdir /var/lib/128technology/plugins/wg
 cd /var/lib/128technology/plugins/wg